digitalkaoz/issues/README.md

 Searching
 =========

-you can either search for an concrete repository like `digitalkaoz/kaoz` or search for issues:
+you can either search for an concrete repository like `digitalkaoz/issues` or search for issues:

-* `digitalkaoz/*` : checks if its a wildcard repo like
+* `digitalkaoz/*` : all repos of `digitalkaoz`
 * `symfony/[Console|Debug]+$` : only `symfony/Console` or `symfony/Debug`
 * `doctrine/(?!common|lexer)([a-z0-9\.-]+)$` all but `doctrine/common` and `doctrine/lexer`